How to Eliminate Heartburn & GERD

 Addressing the Problem of Low Stomach Acid:

 Since heartburn is typically a sign of too little stomach acid to encourage your body to make sufficient amounts of hydrochloric acid (stomach acid), you'll also want to make sure you're consuming the right foods on a regular basis.
-Himalayan salt or other high quality sea-salt (not table salt).
+"Real Salt", Himalayan salt or other high quality sea-salt (not table salt).
 This will not only provide you with the chloride your body needs to make hydrochloric acid, it also contains over 80 trace minerals your body needs to perform optimally, biochemically.

 Sauerkraut or cabbage juice is also a strong—if not the strongest—stimulant for your body to produce stomach acid.
 Having a few teaspoons of cabbage juice before eating, or better yet, fermented cabbage juice from sauerkraut, will do wonders to improve your digestion.